pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 In the example below, there are three domain event classes: ``Created``, ``AttributeChanged``, and ``Discarded``.
-The common attributes of the domain event classes - the entity ID, entity version, and the timestamp of the event - have been pulled up to a layer supertype ``DomainEvent``.
+The common attributes of the domain event classes have been pulled up to a layer supertype ``DomainEvent``.

 .. code:: python